Towards Powerful Probes of Neutrino Self-Interactions in Supernovae

-{\bf\emph{Supernova Neutrino Emission Without $\boldsymbol{\nu}$SI.---}} For orientation, we describe the basic features of supernova neutrino emission.
+{\bf\emph{Supernova Neutrino Emission Without $\boldsymbol{\nu}$SI.---}} For orientation, we describe the basic features of supernova neutrino emission; details are given in S.M.
 The broad agreement of these predictions with SN 1987A data sets the stage to probe $\nu$SI.
-Our estimates are confirmed by supernova simulations that include many important complications~\cite{Flowers:1976kb, Iwamoto:1982zp, 2017hsn..book.1575J, Kotake:2012iv, Lentz:2015nxa, Janka:2016fox, Roberts:2016lzn, Burrows:2019zce, Muller:2016izw}.
+Our estimates are confirmed by supernova simulations that include many important complications~\cite{Iwamoto:1982zp, 2017hsn..book.1575J, Kotake:2012iv, Lentz:2015nxa, Janka:2016fox, Roberts:2016lzn, Burrows:2019zce, Muller:2016izw}.